The Effects of “Shrooms” on Your Brain and Heart

 • Psilocybin (shrooms)

-Risks of Using Shrooms
+Risks and Effects of Using Shrooms

 A common shroom trip makes it appear that you are in a stupor or even unconscious.
 When you are unable to respond or are lethargic, some will believe you are having an absence seizure.
 This is not what is happening.
 Your trip might be completely internal.
 This can result in your withdrawal from everyone and everything around you.
 If you mix stimulants including coke, molly, and amphetamines with shrooms, seizures become common.